-If you are an avid fisherman, you will love the chance for small mouth bass to chase your lure as they swim through the water.
+If you are an avid fisherman, you will love the chance for smallmouth bass to chase your lure as they swim through the water.
 Located primarily in the lower end of the lake due to its rocky terrain and deep areas, they are plentiful at Lake Murray State Park and will enjoy engaging in a fight for you to reel them in.
-Large mouth bass are also located in the shallow areas on the north end of the lake due to the large amounts of grass located there.
-Fishing license are available for non-residents either for six consecutive days or a one-day pass.
-Don't forget to pack your fishing gear in your camper when you head out to Oklahoma.
+Largemouth bass is also located in the shallow areas on the north end of the lake due to the large amounts of grass located there.
+Fishing licenses are available for non-residents either for six consecutive days or a one-day pass.

 Lake Murray State Park is an excellent place to bring your bike and cruise out onto the nearest trail.
-Once you park your rig you can cycle down Beaver Trail, an avid trail that takes you near the shores of Lake Murray and provide sensational lake views.
-With ten miles of different types of trails to pick from, the sandy, tree-lined terrains can provide you with an amazing experience.
+Once you park your rig, you can cycle down Beaver Trail, an exciting path that takes you near the shores of Lake Murray that will provide you with sensational lake views.
+With ten miles of different types of trails to pick from, the sandy, tree-lined terrains can provide you with a fantastic experience.

-Make sure you pack a great pair of hiking boots in your RV since there are two great hiking trails to choose from at Lake Murray State Park.
-With several sections coming off these two trails you will always have something to hike on with rocky tree-lined terrain.
-Lake Shore Trail offers magnificent lake views along the waters edge.
-While trails are clearly marked, it is always great to take a trail map with you should you become turned around.
+Make sure you pack a great pair of hiking boots in your RV since there are two hiking trails to choose from at Lake Murray State Park.
+With several sections coming off these rocky tree-lined trails, you will always have something to hike on.
+The Lake Shore Trail offers magnificent lake views along the edge of the water.
+While trails are clearly marked, it is always a good idea to take a trail map with you should you become turned around.

 Touring the Visitor's Center

-If you wish to learn more about the history of the park and the surrounding area, park your RV at the Visitor Center and take in the exhibits inside.
-There are displays you can walk through at the Visitor Center that will showcase the natural history, geology, as well as, the cultural history of the park.
-An added bonus is Lake Murray State Park was the first Oklahoma park to be listed on the National Register of Historic Places, so you know that you are staying in one of Oklahoma's most revered parks.
+If you wish to learn more about the history of the park and the surrounding area, park your RV at the Visitor Center and take a look at the exhibits inside.
+There are displays you can walk through at the Visitor Center that will showcase the natural history, geology, as well as the cultural history of the park.
+An added bonus is that Lake Murray State Park was the first Oklahoma park to be listed on the National Register of Historic Places, so you know that you are staying in one of Oklahoma's most revered parks.

 Lake Murray State Park is home to over 100 native birds, so make sure you pack your binoculars in your RV if you are a birding fan.
-Some of the birds you may encounter include the Scissor-tailed Flycatcher, which is the state bird of Oklahoma, Red-Tailed Hawks, and Roadrunners.
-Tucker Tower is a great location to spot the Scissor-tailed Flycatcher.
+Some of the birds you may encounter include the scissor-tailed flycatcher, which is the state bird of Oklahoma, red-tailed hawks, and roadrunners.
+Tucker Tower is a great location to spot the scissor-tailed flycatcher.
 While you are enjoying a hike along the water's edge, keep your eyes peels as there will be ample opportunities to take in all kinds of bird species.

-Lake Murray State Park features Tucker Tower that awaits for you to explore during our RV road trip.
-Originally built for Oklahoma governors as a retreat, no governor has ever spent the night.
-With a tower of five stories high and an observation deck at the top, Tucker Tower showcases a two-story area that was to be the living area.
-After funding dried up in 1935, the tower laid dormant until years later when a spiral staircase and flooring was added to the tower section.
-This addition saw the entire complex turn into a museum.
+Lake Murray State Park features Tucker Tower, a facility built initially for Oklahoma governors as a retreat.
+No governor has ever spent the night here, however.
+With a tower of five-stories high and an observation deck at the top, Tucker Tower showcases a two-story area meant to be the living area.
+After funding dried up in 1935, the tower laid dormant until years later when a spiral staircase and flooring were added to the tower section.
+Eventually, the entire facility turned into a museum.